Drowning in jargon? Squeaky ducks may be the answer

 More importantly perhaps, it is a great way to hear from local people and understand what the issues are and what a local solution looks like and how the capabilities of the local population can be supported to deliver local solutions.
 Doing this well requires a commitment to listening and change on both sides but the potential to do good things for our communities is great.’

-Director of Strategy and Partnerships (Worcestershire Health and Care Trust) and STP Communications and Engagement Lead
+Director of Strategy and Partnerships (Worcestershire Health and Care Trust) and Sustainability and Transformation Plan (STP) Communications and Engagement Lead

 We engage with our voluntary sector partners on a regular basis and in a variety of ways, both informal and formal.
 For example, we are a member of the Carers Partnership which brings together all local health and care partners to work together to advance the support offered to carers and a member of staff from our local Carers organisation is involved in our Equality Advisory Group which offers advice on the impact of proposed service changes on various groups so that additional engagement work can be undertaken if necessary.

-We have a contract with another local voluntary sector partner to provide the local Well-being Hub which is integrated into the clinical triage function for secondary care mental health services and they also broker a range of local community groups to deliver a menu of services for the Wellbeing Hub to signpost into.
-When we undertake service re-designs, the local voluntary sector are key to the co-production process and always feed in their thoughts, ideas and concerns.
+We have a contract with another local voluntary sector partner to provide the local Well-being Hub which is integrated into the clinical triage function for secondary care mental health services and they also broker a range of local community groups to deliver a menu of services for the Well-being Hub to signpost into.
+When we undertake service re-designs, the local voluntary sector is key to the co-production process and always feed in their thoughts, ideas and concerns.
 They also help extend our engagement reach by communicating proposed changes to people on their database, and inviting them to offer their views and thoughts.
-As a Trust we have learnt and benefitted from these initiatives and we believe it is important to recognise all the value that the sector can bring, for example in operational services, having volunteers at our Stroke unit as well being strategic partners offering a broader view, often advocating on behalf of patient groups and communities.
+As a Trust, we have learnt and benefited from these initiatives and we believe it is important to recognise all the value that the sector can bring.
+For example, in operational services, having volunteers at our Stroke unit as well-being strategic partners offering a broader view, often advocating on behalf of patient groups and communities.
 As part of our Sustainability and Transformation Plan we see these opportunities increasing and the benefits of cross sector working being better understood and core to the future delivery model of health and social care across our local area.’

 Director of Public Health for South Tyneside